The comic strip Pile ou Face / Cara o Sello – a story from Ciudad Bolivar & Molenbeek Saint-Jean

-Artists perspectives are important in the context of intercultural relations and community development.
-We believe that artists often come up with innovative ways of approaching different issues creating disruption and new attitudes within, and between, communities. ifa laboratory has worked in several different contexts on creating meetings with people from various walks of life offering opportunities to work on priority topics.
+Artistic projects are often powerful in intercultural relations and community development as they often propose ways of interacting meeting people’s feelings and identity, proposing alternative platforms to meet on.
+In earlier projects ifa laboratory has worked in several different contexts on creating meetings with people from various walks of life offering opportunities to work on priority topics.

-The Belgian Comic Strip Center Brussels, Maison des Cultures et de la Cohésion Sociale Molenbeek & Foyer Molenbeek, Wallonia Brussels Federation, Wallonia Brussels International, French Community Commission, War Child Colombia, Fundacion Pepaso, Entreviñetas , Cohete Comics, Ministry of Foreign Affairs Belgium (through the Embassy of Belgium, Bogota) and Ministry of Foreign Affairs Colombia (through the embassy of Colombia in Brussels), UNESCO French and German speaking national commission Belgium, Arts Lab Bxl.
+The Belgian Comic Strip Center Brussels, Maison des Cultures et de la Cohésion Sociale Molenbeek & Foyer Molenbeek, Wallonia Brussels Federation, Wallonia Brussels International, French Community Commission, War Child Colombia, Fundacion Pepaso, Entreviñetas , Ministry of Foreign Affairs Belgium (through the Embassy of Belgium, Bogota) and Ministry of Foreign Affairs Colombia (through the embassy of Colombia in Brussels), UNESCO French and German speaking national commission Belgium, Arts Lab Bxl.
 With warm thanks to the EU-delegation in Colombia!

 Management Colombia & Belgium Johanna Suo, Expert cultural strategy, Director ifa laboratory & Andrea Alfonso Rodriguez, Cultural attaché, Embassy of Colombia in Belgium